 A Little History: Primary Sources and References

-Gold Standard, from the Concise Encyclopedia of Economics
+Gold Standard, by Michael D. Bordo, from the Concise Encyclopedia of Economics

 Widespread dissatisfaction with high inflation in the late seventies and early eighties brought renewed interest in the gold standard.
 Although that interest is not strong today, it strengthens every time inflation moves much above 6 percent.
 This makes sense.
 Whatever other problems there were with the gold standard, persistent inflation was not one of them.
 Between 1880 and 1914, the period when the United States was on the “classical gold standard,” inflation averaged only 0.1 percent per year….